The Regulation is applicable for centrally authorised, MRP/DCP and national marketing authorisations.

 Type of procedure

-A Transfer of Marketing Authorisation (MA) from the existing Marketing Authorisation Holder (MAH) to a new MAH has to be submitted nationally (also for MRP or DCP) as variation requiring assessment (VRA) under category E.z – Transfer of marketing authorisation to different legal entity, following standard timetable of 60 days.
+A Transfer of Marketing Authorisation (MA) from the existing Marketing Authorisation Holder (MAH) to a new MAH has to be submitted nationally (also for MRP or DCP) as Type II variation under category A.z – Transfer of marketing authorisation to different legal entity, following standard timetable of 60 days.

 Documents to be provided